I had a wonderful breastfeeding journey with my little son, Harry and I thought nothing could go wrong.

 3. Oregano Essential Oil

 Highly antibacterial, oregano oil has been researched and found to be more potent than many popular antibiotics prescribed by doctors today.
-Dilute one drop of oregano oil (where to get it) in 1 tsp of raw honey and lick it up, or in a vegetable capsule 1 – 2 times a day.
+Dilute one drop of FOOD GRADE oregano oil (where to get it) in 1 tsp of raw honey and lick it up, or in a vegetable capsule 1 – 2 times a day.
+If it’s not food grade, NEVER ingest it.

 4. Basil Essential Oil